Starting and Registering New Student Orgs

 Student leaders must complete the online registration process through Anchor Link in order to be officially recognized as a Registered Student Organization on campus.
 The registration process serves to provide current information to Dean of Students office and the University population at large.

-There are three time frames throughout the year in which new student organization proposals can be submitted for review:
+There are three time frames throughout the year in which new student organizations can be register:

 To be eligible for registration as a new group, an organization must: